none-word/string-code/README.md

 ## :arrow_down: Installation
 To install the project you need to clone the repository to you computer:

-1. Open GitBash (by clicking the right mouse button and choosing GitBash) in the folder, where you would like to install.
+1. Open Git Bash (by clicking the right mouse button and choosing Git Bash Here) in the folder, where you would like to install.
 2. Write '$ git clone https://github.com/none-word/string-code' in the command line.
 ## :triangular_flag_on_post: How to start
 1. Open any browser.